markusjohnsson/ts-data-checker/README.md

 `checkValue` converts to JSON for you, so if you already have a JSON string, use `checkJson` instead.

+## Options

+You can specify an `options` object as a third parameter to `checker`.
+The options object has these properties:

+- `compilerOptions`: options passed to TypeScript.
+It corresponds to `compilerOptions` in `tsconfig.json`.
+It's type is determined by the TypeScript Compiler API.
+- `workingDir`: use this to specify a custom working directory.
+If this is not specified, the working directory of the process is used.
+Use for example `{ workingDir: __dirname }` to resolve relative to the current module.

 ## What else?

 Check the examples dir for other working examples.

 ## Caveats

 - **Source code:** The data model sources need to be available at runtime.
 Declarations should be enough though.
+Modules are resolved relative to the working directory of the process, unless `workingDir` is specified.
+See Options, above.
 - **Performance:** Performance will probably never be as good as custom coded type guards.
 - **Limitations:** Might break for large structures.